Doris Brougham

+Biography

-Born in Seattle on 5 August 1926, Brougham made up her mind at age 12 she wanted to share God’s love with the Chinese people.
-In 1948, after graduating from the University of Washington with a B.A. in Far East Studies, she traveled to China via ship.
-After witnessing the Chinese Civil War, Brougham moved to Hong Kong in 1949, then to Taiwan in 1951.
+Born in Seattle on 5 August 1926, to a mechanic and homemaker, Brougham made up her mind at age 11 to help people in the Far East.
+Although she was offered a full scholarship to study at the Eastman School of Music, Brougham declined and instead enrolled at the Simpson Bible Institute to prepare for missionary work.
+In 1948, after graduating from the University of Washington with a B.A. in Far East Studies, she traveled to China by ship.
+After witnessing the Chinese Civil War, Brougham moved to Hong Kong in 1949, then to Taiwan in 1951, returning to the United States in 1953 to graduate from Seattle Pacific College.

-Brougham worked with the Atayal tribe in Hualien, eastern Taiwan.
+Brougham worked with the Atayal tribe in Hualien County from 1951 to 1957, where she taught English and music, and became known by the Atayal name Libeck, meaning lily of the valley.
 Shortly after, she started the first Christian radio broadcast in Taiwan.
-Believing media is the most effective medium to influence people, she founded Overseas Radio & Television, Inc. in 1960.
-She saw a great need for English on the island, so in 1962, she founded Studio Classroom, an English teaching radio program.
-The program was extremely popular, and later expanded into three English teaching programs with accompanying magazines- Studio Classroom, Let’s Talk in English, and Advanced.
+Believing media to be the most effective medium to influence people, she founded Overseas Radio & Television, Inc. in 1960.
+She saw a great need for English on the island, so in 1962, she founded Studio Classroom, an English teaching radio program accompanied by a single page of English lessons.
+The program was extremely popular, and later expanded into three English teaching programs with accompanying magazines: Studio Classroom, Let’s Talk in English (from 1981), and Advanced.

-Besides English, Brougham, a life-long musician and avid trumpet player, produced Taiwan’s first Christian TV program, Heaven Melody, which aired in 1963.
-The show’s choir became the Heavenly Melody Singers, a professional choir that has held concerts in 36 countries and continue to share their music globally.
+Besides English, Brougham, a lifelong musician and brass instrumentalist specializing in the trumpet, the French horn, and the trombone, produced Taiwan's first Christian TV program, Heavenly Melody, which aired in 1963.
+The show’s choir became the Heavenly Melody Singers, a professional choir that has held concerts in 34 countries and continue to share their music globally.

-A life-long educator, Brougham has received numerous awards, including the Order of the Brilliant Star, Taiwan’s highest non-military honor in 2002, for her contributions to the development of Taiwan.
-She was one of the first foreigners to receive Permanent Resident status on the island.
-Brougham’s hometown, Seattle, declared 2 April 2014 Doris Brougham Day in recognition of her exemplary work.
+A lifelong educator, Brougham received numerous awards, including the Order of Brilliant Star, Taiwan’s highest non-military honor in 2002, for her contributions to the development of Taiwan.
+She was one of the first foreigners to receive permanent resident status on the island, and became a Taiwanese citizen in May 2023.
+Brougham’s hometown, Seattle, declared 2 April 2014, as Doris Brougham Day in recognition of her exemplary work.

+Brougham died of multiple organ dysfunction syndrome at Mackay Memorial Hospital's Tamsui Branch on 6 August 2024, at the age of 98.
+In September 2024, the William Lai administration posthumously awarded Brougham a presidential citation.